-Financial due diligence should be undertaken whenever a company is considering acquiring new business (whether it be by acquiring share capital of an existing company or purchasing the business operations and assets only).
+Financial due diligence should be undertaken whenever a company is considering acquiring a new business (whether it be by acquiring share capital of an existing company or purchasing the business operations and assets only).

 However the benefits of financial due diligence reviews are not limited to merger and acquisition decisions.
 They can also be useful in assessing the merits of disposing of certain existing business divisions within an organisation.
 A financial due diligence review is also an essential component of assessing investment requirements for venture capital arrangements.